The Man with One Red Shoe: Plot

 An agent of the United States CIA is arrested in Morocco on drug-smuggling charges.
 The person behind the smuggling operation is CIA deputy director Burton Cooper, who hopes the resulting scandal will lead to the resignation of CIA Director Ross, and Cooper's promotion to Director.
 Ross is aware of Cooper's complicity, but when questioned by a special Senate committee about the arrest, Ross tells the committee that he has not reviewed all of the facts of the case.
 The committee orders a full inquiry and gives Ross 48 hours to present with the proper answers.

 Ross devises a plan for Cooper's downfall.
 Knowing his house has been bugged for sound by Cooper, he purposely leaks a rumor that a man will be arriving at the airport who will clear him of the scandal, and orders his assistant Brown to pick him up.
 Cooper, desperate to find out who the mystery man is, sends his own agents to follow Brown, who goes to the airport with instructions to pick someone at random from the crowd, leading Cooper and his team on a wild goose chase.

 Brown spots a man wearing mismatched shoes descending an escalator and picks him as their random target.
 The man is concert violinist Richard Drew, whose percussionist friend Morris played a trick on him by hiding one of each pair of his shoes, forcing Richard to wear one business shoe and one red sneaker on his flight home.
 Cooper takes the bait and starts tracking him.

 Richard is completely oblivious to the intelligence operations centered on him, consumed by his own personal problems.
-He had a fling with Morris's flutist wife Paula, who plays in the same symphony orchestra as the two men; it was brought on by Morris's immaturity and obsession with playing practical jokes on people, Richard being one of them.
+He had a fling with Morris's flautist wife Paula, who plays in the same symphony orchestra as the two men; it was brought on by Morris's immaturity and obsession with playing practical jokes on people, Richard being one of them.
 After eluding them at the airport, Richard is bumped into by Maddy, one of Cooper's operatives, who steals his wallet.